Ángel González (footballer, born May 1994)

-Ángel González (born 16 May 1994) is an Argentine professional footballer who plays as a right winger for Almagro.
+Ángel González (born 16 May 1994) is an Argentine professional footballer who plays as a right winger for Ferro Carril Oeste.

 Career

 González joined Godoy Cruz in 2011.
 He was promoted into the club's first-team in 2014, appearing on the substitutes bench twice during the 2014 Primera División season for matches versus Estudiantes and Olimpo.
 In April 2015, González made his professional debut during a 2–2 draw with Vélez Sarsfield.
 Eleven more appearances followed in 2015.
 He scored his first Godoy Cruz goal on 21 February 2016 in a 4–1 home victory against Colón.
 On 27 June 2019, Estudiantes announced a deal had been agreed for González; pending contract terms and a medical.

 On 14 July 2021, González joined Lanús on a 12-months loan deal with a purchase option.
 In July 2022, González was sent out on a new loan deal, this time to Ecuadorian club LDU Quito for one year, also with a purchase option.